Kinder HSPVA Lobby

 Having the theater as the core of the whole building way key for Newell.

 “The vertical arrangement of the building was going to be unique for a high school campus,” he says.
 “Typically, you’re looking at two or three or four buildings sprawled out with parking lots around it.

 “This one wanted to be a good neighbor to the theater district downtown.
 It’s situated in a full city block.
 It’s almost like a Jenga puzzle around this central main theater.”

 Singing in the Hallways

 All of the other classes and learning spaces do “donuts” around the theater all the way up the building.
 It worked out well that way, especially as theaters don’t need windows.

-But students do need space to roam, explore, create.
+But students do need space to roam, explore, and create.
 And, well, burst out into song and dance.
-Think of a hipster, no holds-barred High School Musical.
+Think of a hipster, no-holds-barred High School Musical.